Skip to content

 Defining a Workspace

-Workspace configuration file should have a default export with a list of files or glob patterns referencing your projects.
+Workspace configuration file must have a default export with a list of files or glob patterns referencing your projects.
 For example, if you have a folder named packages that contains your projects, you can define a workspace with this config file:

 ts